coderaiser/putout/packages/plugin-gitignore/README.md

 ## Rules

-By default, all files enebled, if you want disable some of them use `dismiss` property:
+By default, all files enabled, if you want disable some of them use `dismiss` property:

 ```json
 {